Syllabus for IST 331: The User

 4. EVALUATION

 You earn your grade but it will be assigned by me.
-The criteria for each assignment will be discussed in detail, as will the grading scheme.
-Each written assignment will be evaluated on how well it addresses the questions posed, the clarity of thinking, the organization and presentation of the material, the quality of writing, and its timeliness.
+Each assignment will be evaluated on how well it addresses the questions posed, the clarity of thinking, the organization and presentation of the material, the quality of writing, and its timeliness.

-Class attendance is expected, or a valid justification for absence should be sent to me or the TA the day before.
+Class attendance is expected, or a valid justification for absence should be sent to the TA (cc to me) the day before.
 Points for attendance are noted below.

 Labs